A small tutorial for AmigaOS/68k

 vasmm68k_mot -Fhunkexe -o test -nosym test.asm

-When building an executable from several assembler sources, you
+When building an executable from multiple assembler sources, you

 need an AmigaOS linker like vlink to link the